michaelshiloh/ArduinoRoboticsSummer2017/README.md

 list, make a list of steps you will have to take.
 These are suggested steps - take whatever steps seem appropriate to your project.
 Ask me for help if you need it.

+4. Optional: Write a class to control an LED.
+The class should have two
+variables: the pin number and the state of the LED (whether it is on or off).
+The class should have 2 functions: `set()` which takes an argument (`HIGH` or `LOW` and then sets the LED on or off accordingly, and `flip()` which takes no arguments and flips the state of the LED: if it was off, turn it on, etc.

 ### Monday June 13